chani-nicholas-inc/backend-technical-interview/README.md

 1. Please update our associations and the attributes of the **sign** model (HINT: Look at the signs seeder file for attribute names).
 Update the corresponding table using a new migration.
 2. All of the seeder files we need have already been generated.
 Run the existing files.
 3. Fill in the `createOne` and `getAll` functions in the **signs** controller using Sequelize model queries.
 4. Run `npm start` and test endpoints in Postman to ensure they are working.
 Create the sign “Sagittarius".
 Sagittarius’ ruling **planet** is “Jupiter,” **element** is “fire,” and **modality** is “mutable.”
 (HINT: planets, elements, and modalities have been fully seeded.
 What SQL statements can you run in the terminal to get the ID numbers needed?).
-Finally, make a GET request to test your getAll function, demonstarting that your new sign has been added to the return.
+Finally, make a GET request to test your getAll function, demonstrating that your new sign has been added to the return.

 **BONUS TASKS**